Religion in the United States: Buddhism

-Buddhism entered the US during the 19th century with the arrival of the first immigrants from East Asia.
+Buddhism entered the United States during the 19th century with the arrival of the first immigrants from East Asia.
 The first Buddhist temple was established in San Francisco in 1853 by Chinese Americans.
-The first prominent US citizen to publicly convert to Buddhism was Colonel Henry Steel Olcott in 1880 who is still honored in Sri Lanka for his Buddhist revival efforts.
+The first prominent US citizen to publicly convert to Buddhism was Colonel Henry Steel Olcott in 1880, who is still honored in Sri Lanka for his Buddhist revival efforts.
 An event that contributed to the strengthening of Buddhism in the United States was the Parliament of the World's Religions in 1893, which was attended by many Buddhist delegates sent from India, China, Japan, Vietnam, Thailand and Sri Lanka.

-During the late 19th century Buddhist missionaries from Japan traveled to the US.
-During the same time period, US intellectuals started to take interest in Buddhism.
+In the late 19th century, Buddhist missionaries from Japan traveled to the US, and during the same time period, US intellectuals started to take an interest in Buddhism.

-The early 20th century was characterized by a continuation of tendencies that had their roots in the 19th century.
-The second half, by contrast, saw the emergence of new approaches, and the move of Buddhism into the mainstream and making itself a mass and social religious phenomenon.
+The early 20th century was characterized by continuing tendencies rooted in the 19th century.
+The second half, by contrast, saw the emergence of new approaches and the move of Buddhism into the mainstream, making itself a mass and social-religious phenomenon.

 According to a 2016 study, Buddhists are approximately 1% of the American population.
-According to the Association of Statisticians of American Religious Bodies newsletter published March 2017, based on data from 2010, Buddhists were the largest minority religion in 186 counties out of the 3143 counties in the country.
+According to the Association of Statisticians of American Religious Bodies newsletter published in March 2017, based on data from 2010, Buddhists were the largest minority religion in 186 counties out of the 3143 counties in the country.

-Jainism

-Adherents of Jainism first arrived in the United States in the 20th century.
-The most significant time of Jain immigration was in the early 1970s.
-The United States has since become a center of the Jain Diaspora.
-The Federation of Jain Associations in North America is an umbrella organization of local American and Canadian Jain congregations to preserve, practice, and promote Jainism and the Jain way of life.